-Grades for all graduate work are reported to the Registrar's office at the close of each term.
+Grades for all graduate work are reported to the Registrar's Office at the close of each term.

 The following system of grades is used to indicate class standing in graduate courses: "A" excellent, "B" good, "C" satisfactory, "D" poor, "E" conditioned, "F" failed, "Inc" incomplete.
-In addition to these grades, which are to be interpreted as having the same significance as for undergraduate courses (see page 154), the grade of "P", which denotes passed, may be used at the discretion of the instructor, for all or some of the students, in the case of seminar or other work which does not lend itself to more specific grading.
-In graduate research, only the grades of "P" and "F" are given.
+In addition to these grades, which are to be interpreted as having the same significance as for undergraduate courses (see page 163), Pass-Fail grading may also be used, as described on page 164.